Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 The Origins of the Viral Claim

-The post that stirred this existential soup came from a popular Instagram account, FutureTech.
+The post that stirred this existential soup came from a popular Instagram account that I check out almost daily, FutureTech.

 Its image shows a planet split in two: one side lush and blue, the other cracked and rust-red like a Martian fossil.

-The caption?
-That a supercomputer has now calculated Earth’s expiration date.
+The caption explained that a supercomputer has now calculated Earth’s expiration date.
+Damn, who knew we would expire like a can of soup?

-The seed was planted in 1972 by MIT scientists with their groundbreaking study, The Limits to Growth.
-They fed our population, pollution, industrial output, and resource use into a system dynamics model called World3, and it spoke clearly: if humanity continued on a business-as-usual path, the natural systems sustaining us would begin to unravel in the mid-21st century.
+Looking farther into it, the seed of doom was planted in 1972 by MIT scientists with their groundbreaking study, The Limits to Growth.
+They fed our population, pollution, industrial output, and resource use into a system dynamics model called World3, and it said clearly: if humanity continued on a business-as-usual path, the natural systems sustaining us would begin to unravel in the mid-21st century.

-A downward spiral of food shortages, industrial decline, and population crashes.
+A downward spiral of food shortages, industrial decline, and population crashes would bring about this dooms-day scenario.

 What Does “Uninhabitable” Actually Mean?